Our rating: (3.5/5)

 • Pros: Potentially no rental or transaction fees.
+24/7 support.
 No lock-in.
-24/7 support.
-Automatic surcharging.
+Auto-surcharging.
 POS integrations.
-Fast payouts.

-• Choose if: You’re making over $10k monthly and want to pass on transaction charges to customers (surcharging).
+• Choose if: You’re making over $10k monthly and want to pass on transaction charges to customers while you still legally can.

-The company serves 30,000 small and medium-sized (SME) business users in Australia and New Zealand, making it one of the largest independent merchant service providers in these countries.
+The company serves over 40,000 small and medium-sized (SME) business users in Australia and New Zealand, making it one of the largest independent merchant service providers in these countries.

 Accepted cards